Strategize Your Ecommerce Business

 To make matters worse, smartphone users are notoriously impatient.
 An estimated 53% of mobile visitors will abandon a site if it takes three or more seconds to load.

-That’s not a lot of wiggle room, so do everything in your power to improve the page load speed of your site.
+There’s not a lot of wiggle room, so do everything you can to improve your site's page load speed.

 6. Upgrading Merchandising:

-Begin new search results or category list page that offers multiple sorting filters.
-Then place an “add to cart” button beside items on those pages.
+Begin new search results or go to a category list page that offers multiple sorting filters.
+Then, place an “add to cart” button beside items on those pages.
 Adopt artificial intelligence to power cross-sells and upsells, a human cannot curate and predict behaviours.
-Use machine learning from all data sources to predict the next best product to present to a customer.
+Machine learning from all data sources can be used to predict the next best product to present to a customer.
 Many tools also have search.

 7. Improve Site Search: